xwosic/xwosic/README.md

 - 👋 Hi, I’m @xwosic
-- 🌱 I’m currently learning Python & Django
+- 📖 I’m currently learning:
+- 🐍 Python
+- 🚀 Django
+- 🎮 PyGame

 <!---
 xwosic/xwosic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.